scikit-mine/scikit-mine/README.rst

 Development
 -----------

-This project is funded by the `INRIA center in Rennes, Brittany, France <https://www.inria.fr/fr/centre-inria-rennes-bretagne-atlantique>`_.
+This project benefitted from fundings from the `INRIA center in Rennes, Brittany, France <https://www.inria.fr/fr/centre-inria-rennes-bretagne-atlantique>`_, as well as from the `CNRS PNRIA Programme <https://www.ins2i.cnrs.fr/fr/reseau-des-ingenieurs-cnrs-du-programme-national-de-recherche-en-intelligence-artificielle-pnria>`_.

 We welcome new contributors of all experience levels.